 GraphClick Alternatives for Windows

 GraphClick is not available for Windows but there are some alternatives that runs on Windows with similar functionality.
 The best Windows alternative is Engauge Digitizer, which is both free and Open Source.
 If that doesn't suit you, our users have ranked more than 10 alternatives to GraphClick and ten of them are available for Windows so hopefully you can find a suitable replacement.
-Other interesting Windows alternatives to GraphClick are Plot Digitizer, g3data, DigitizeIt and jTechDig.
+Other interesting Windows alternatives to GraphClick are Plot Digitizer, DigitizeIt, g3data and jTechDig.

-Engauge Digitizer
+- 12 likes15 Engauge Digitizer alternatives

 - Windows